-The FTA's total allocation of appropriated emergency relief funding to MTA to date is \$3.79 billion.
-From such amount, the FTA has approved and executed two grants to MTA in the amounts of \$194 and \$886, respectively, for a total of \$1.08 billion.
-As of March 26, 2014, MTA has drawn down \$171 of the \$194 for reimbursement of eligible operating and capital expenses.
+Superstorm Sandy Update - The total allocation of appropriated emergency relief funding from the Federal Transit Administration (FTA) to MTA to date is \$3.79 billion.
+Of the total allocated amount, the FTA has approved and executed two grants to MTA in the amounts of \$194 and \$886, respectively, for a total of \$1.08 billion.
+As of June 2, 2014, MTA has drawn down \$174 of the \$194 for reimbursement of eligible operating and capital expenses.
 The grant in the amount of \$886 is solely for MTA capital projects and will be used for recovery projects totaling \$802 and for four resiliency projects totaling \$84.
-As of March 26, 2014, MTA has drawn down \$161 of the \$886 million for reimbursement of eligible capital expenses.
+As of June 2, 2014, MTA has drawn down \$204 of the \$886 for reimbursement of eligible capital expenses.
 The balance of funds to be drawn down from both grants is available to MTA for reimbursement of eligible expenses as requisitions are submitted by MTA and approved by FTA.
 Additional requisitions are in process.
+MTA has not yet submitted grant requests for the remaining \$2.71 billion of FTA allocated and appropriated emergency relief funding, but has begun discussions with FTA staff about the formal submission of the next round of grant(s) in the coming months before the end of federal fiscal year 2014.